J-1 Visa Waiver: Top Questions Answered for You | VisaNation

 • Request by a Designated State Public Health Department obtained from the department.

-What is the application processing fee?
+What is the application processing fee for a J-1 visa waiver?

 You will need to pay a nonrefundable DS-3035 form processing fee of $120.
-You can pay this fee by a check or a money order addressed to the U.S. Department of State.
+You can pay this fee by check or a money order addressed to the U.S. Department of State.
 Your payment should be initiated from a bank located in the U.S. However, if you are making a payment from outside the U.S., the fee must be paid in U.S. currency.

 If my application for a waiver is denied, can I use the same fee for another waiver request?